zipvilization/Zipvilization/world/solumview/index.md

 Changing scale must never change canonical state.

-A Farm seen from the world level and the same Farm seen through SolumView are the same Farm.
+A Farm seen through SolumWorld and the same Farm entered through SolumView are the same Farm.

-A Mature City remains mature at every zoom level.
+A Mature City remains mature.

 Permanent Nature remains Permanent Nature.

 Dormant Land remains Dormant Land.

+The Colonist remains the same Colonist.

+The history remains the same history.

-The visual detail can increase.
+The detail can increase.

 The underlying facts cannot change.

-> **Zoom reveals more detail.**
+> **Closer observation reveals more.**
 >
 > **It does not create a different reality.**